 Revised FMA Minimum Standards 2017

-In the revised FMA Minimum Standards published in 2017, the information obligations of banks towards borrowers have been extended significantly, and standards for improving market transparency included as well as a separate chapter about the risk provisions to be taken by banks.
-The new Minimum Standards enter into force on 1 June 2017.
+In the revised FMA Minimum Standards published in 2017, the information obligations of credit institutions towards borrowers have been extended significantly, and standards for improving market transparency included as well as a separate chapter about the risk provisions to be taken by credit institutions.
+These new Minimum Standards entered into force on 1 June 2017.

-Strengthening the Risk Provisioning of Banks: For the provisioning of risk (value adjustments, write-offs, reserves) a forward-looking approach is to be taken that increasingly focuses on future expected losses.
+• Strengthening the Risk Provisioning of Banks: For the provisioning of risk (value adjustments, write-downs, reserves) a forward-looking approach is to be taken that increasingly focuses on future expected losses.

 Minimum Standards do not constitute a legal regulation, but should be viewed as the Financial Market Authority’s interpretation in its capacity as the competent supervisory authority with regard to legal due diligence obligations.
 In referring to Article 39 paras.
 1 and 2 BWG, the FMA expects credit institutions to comply with these Minimum Standards in relation to the granting of and managing of foreign currency loans and loans with repayment vehicles.
 The Minimum Standards do not, however, prevent credit institutions from setting higher (internal) standards.

 The FMA has urged credit institutions to exercise particular care in conjunction with foreign currency loans by issuing a Minimum Standards document about this topic.
-The “Minimum Standards for the Risk Management and Granting of Foreign Currency Loans and Loans with Repayment Vehicles” can be found on the FMA website in the list of Minimum Standards.
+The “Minimum Standards for the Risk Management and Granting of Foreign Currency Loans and Loans with Repayment Vehicles” can be found on the FMA website: Minimum Standards.

 In October 2008, at the height of the global financial crisis, the FMA imposed a de facto ban on the new issuance of foreign currency loans to private households that still applies today.
 At the same time, the FMA has also obliged credit institutions to constantly monitor the development of each and every foreign currency loan that it has issued, and in the event of an increased risk to hold a meeting with the customer to suggest measures to be taken.